ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/04--gof--structural-design-patterns/terms.md

 The *facade* pattern is for providing a simple interface to client code that wants to use a complex system but does not need to be aware of the system's complexity.
+We can hide the internal complexity of our systems and exposing only what is necessary to the client through a simplified interface.

 ### Flyweights

 The *flyweight* pattern is used when an application needs to create a large number of computationally expensive objects that share many properties.
+Thus, we minimize memory usage and improve performance by introducing data sharing between similar objects.
+A flyweight is a shared object that contains state-independent, immutable (also known as *intrinsic*) data.
+The state-dependent, mutable (also known as *extrinsic*) data should not be part of flyweight because this is information that cannot be shared, since it differs per object.

 ### Proxies (virtual proxies, protection/protective proxies, remote proxies, smart proxies)